1Hbi/KNN/README.md

-using KNN algorthim to predict the car class
+using KNN algorthim to predict the car Evaluation